samply/bridgehead/README.md

 Note that git and Docker may also need to be configured to use this proxy.
 This is a job for your systems administrators.

 If there is a site firewall, this needs to be configured so that outgoing calls to the following URLs are allowed: *.dkfz.de, github.com, docker.io, *.docker.io, *.samply.de.
+GBA sites will also need to allow *.bbmri.de.

 Note for Ubuntu: Please note that the uncomplicated firewall (ufw) is known to conflict with Docker [here](https://github.com/chaifeng/ufw-docker).